open-edge-insights/eii-core/docker_setup/provision/README.md

     eq. $ sudo ./provision_eis.sh ../docker-compose.yml

     ```

-* By default EIS is provisioned in Developer mode.
-Please update DEV_MODE=false in [dep/.env](dep/.env) to provision EIS in Secure mode.

-* For now since X509 cert integration is under development, ETCD authentication not enabled for Secure mode.
-Secure mode provisioning only generates curve zmq public/private keys for all apps.

 * By default EIS is provisioned for Single node deployment.
-Please uncommment and place proper values for section ' ETCD optinal Configuration required to run ETCD in cluster mode.'  in [dep/.env](dep/.env) for provisioning ETCD for multiple nodes.'.
+Please uncommment and place proper values for section ' ETCD optinal Configuration required to run ETCD in cluster mode.'  in [dep/.cluster.env](dep/.cluster.env) for provisioning ETCD for multiple nodes.'.

-* By Default, EIS is provisioned with initial values, for any additonal provisioning, please change ETCD_RESET to false in [dep/.env](dep/.env), if initial values are already set for cluster.
+* By Default, EIS is provisioned with initial values, for any additonal provisioning, please change ETCD_RESET to false in [dep/.cluster.env](dep/.cluster.env), if initial values are already set for cluster.